tmslads/Shanispeakbot/README.md

 3. `/facts` - Get a random fact from the internet.
 4. `/8ball` - Magic 8 ball on messages.
 Usage: reply to a message with /8ball, or just type /8ball and then type the question.
 5. `/snake` - A roast
-6. `/tell` - Get more personal with bot by providing a nickname and/or birthday, which it uses in regular conversations.
+6. `/tell` - Get more personal with the bot by providing a nickname and/or birthday, which it uses in regular conversations.
 7. `/settings` - Modify the behaviour of the bot in groups and private chat.
 You can toggle on/off morning messages, media reactions and profanity checks.
 More precise control on the probability of it reacting to media and profanity will come in a later update.
 8. More coming soon...